bytefish/bytefish.de/blog/timerseries_databases_4_mapping_data.md

 > are shaded or patterned in proportion to the measurement of the statistical variable being displayed on the
 > map, such as population density or per-capita income.

 So this article will show you how to create choropleth maps using [R], open data [Shapefiles] and [TimescaleDB].

+I want to show you how to create visualizations of the air temperature in Germany in 2017.

 As usual all code to reproduce the article can be found in my GitHub repository at: